Web Analytics

 • “No weapon formed against you shall prosper.”Isaiah 54:17

-Escaping or crushing the spider may symbolize deliverance, victory in spiritual warfare, or freedom from manipulation.
+Escaping or crushing the spider symbolizes deliverance, victory in spiritual warfare, spiritual authority and freedom from manipulation.

 Church Fathers on Spider Symbolism — Extended Table